HSXkeeny/ED-NER/README.md

-# ED-NER
+# EDU-NER
-This is the ED-NER repository, our code will be open source soon.
+This is the EDU-NER repository, our code will be open source soon.